igor53627/inspire-rs/docs/IMPLEMENTATION_COMPARISON.md

 4. **Parameter auto-tuning** - Scenario-based parameter selection
 5. **SimplePIR variant** - For comparison/simpler use cases

-Note: Modulus switching was implemented in December 2024, achieving 75% query size reduction (192 KB -> 48 KB).
+Note: Seed expansion was implemented in December 2024, achieving 50% query size reduction (192 KB -> 98 KB).
+Modulus switching is also available but exceeds noise budget with default parameters due to error amplification in external product.

 ---